davidecoluzzi/Shape-and-action-unit-extraction-of-3D-human-face-meshes-by-multilinear-dimensionality-reduction/README.md

 ```

-Replacing 8 with the number of components desired respectively for identity and expression.
 If you want to display a specific reconstructed face using the reduced tensor, select the individual components of shape and action unit as shown in the following example:

 ```bash